Colors (1988 film): Plot

-CRASH raids the house of a gang member named Oso and arrest him.
-He tells the sheriff about the drug dealers, including Hi Top.
-Hodges and McGavin see Hi Top and he steals a motorcycle from a random civilian.
-Hodges and McGavin chase after Hi Top and he crashes through a restaurant window.
-After a physical fight with McGavin and Hodges, he is subdued and arrested.
-Later, McGavin apologizes to Hodges about his wrongful actions.
-In response, Hodges tells McGavin that he will be working with a new partner at the start of the next month.
-In jail, Hi Top gets severely beaten by other inmates.
-The sheriff questions him about the murder of Robert Craig.
-After some coercion, Hi Top claims that Rocket (leader of the Crips gang) is responsible for the murder.

-Hodges, McGavin, and the LAPD spot a dark blue van that was used in the murder of Robert Craig.
-They arrest and question two black males about the van and Rocket's girlfriend.
+CRASH arrests a gang member named Oso who informs on drug dealers like Hi Top.
+Hodges and McGavin chase Hi Top after he steals a motorcycle and arrest him when he crashes through a restaurant window.
+McGavin apologizes to Hodges for his misconduct, and in response, Hodges tells McGavin that he will be getting a new partner at the beginning of next month.
+Hi Top is severely beaten in jail by other inmates and confesses that Rocket, leader of the Crips, is the killer of Robert Craig.
+Hodges, McGavin, and the LAPD arrest and question two black males about a dark van used in the killing.
+Trying to find Rocket, the police raid his girlfriend's house and Officer Baines kills a Crips gangster named Killa Bee.
+Thinking McGavin was responsible, the gang puts a hit out on him.

-The police search for Rocket in connection with the murder of Robert Craig.
-They raid the house of Rocket's girlfriend and Officer Baines kills a Crips gang member named Killa Bee, who they had mistaken for Rocket.
-Killa Bee was reaching for his pants to get dressed, but Officer Baines believed he was reaching for a weapon.
-The gang members mistakenly believe McGavin killed Killa Bee and put a hit out on him.
-LAPD questions Officer Baines about the killing of the Killa Bee.

-The 21st Street Gang, led by a criminal named Frog, attempts to negotiate a peace and steer clear of the violence.
-To protect McGavin, Hodges unwittingly exposes Frog as his source of information about the Crips plan to kill McGavin.
-The Crips learn of this and decide to attack the 21st Street Gang in retaliation for giving information to police.
-As the 21st Street Gang and Louisa are having a party at their house, the Crips do a drive by shooting on the house.
-Hodges, McGavin, and LAPD arrive at the scene after the shooting.
-McGavin encounters Louisa dressing after having sex with a 21st Street gang member and she angrily confronts him, but McGavin leaves.
-The 21st Street Gang retaliates against the Crips, assaulting their hideout with shotguns, automatic rifles, machine pistols, and grenades.
-All of the Crips members are killed, along with one 21st Street Gang member.
-Each group attempts to right the wrongs against their respective crews as police strive to prevent the violence and regain their authority.

-In the end, CRASH moves in on 21st Street Gang.
-While arresting Frog, Hodges is fatally shot by a 21st Street Gang member nicknamed "Bird".
+The 21st Street Gang, led by Frog, attempts to negotiate a peace.
+To protect McGavin, Hodges unwittingly exposes Frog as his source of information about the Crips' plan to kill McGavin.
+The Crips stage a drive-by attack on the 21st Street Gang in retaliation for giving information to police.
+When the police respond to the scene, McGavin encounters Louisa dressing after having sex with a 21st Street gang member.
+The 21st Street Gang retaliates by assaulting the Crips hideout and killing everyone in it.
+One of their own is lost in the firefight.
+CRASH moves in on the 21st Street Gang, and Hodges is fatally shot by a 21st Street Gang member nicknamed “Bird” while arresting Frog.
 CRASH shoots and kills Bird in retaliation.
-With medics en route, McGavin comforts the dying Hodges and breaks down with regret as Hodges falls into delirium and finally dies.
+Meanwhile, Hodges falls into delirium, and McGavin rushes to try to comfort him and breaks down in regret, as Hodges finally dies from his wound.